Seal125/ss-code-challenge3/README.md

 ## Code Challenge

-Remove all elements from a linked list of integers that have value val.
+Remove all elements from a linked list of integers that have value _val_.

 Example: